+With the current world situation, companies have transitioned to a fully remote team with little to no time to prepare.
 The good thing is, keeping remote employees engaged doesn’t have to be complicated.
-Here are some creative ways to communicate with remote employees and keep them connected:
+Here are some creative ways to communicate information with remote employees and keep them connected:

-Chatting is not enough.
+Messaging or chatting is not enough.
 Social tools, such as Slack and Jabber have caught onto this increasing trend, but instant communication doesn’t solve the root cause of employee disengagement.
-The biggest complaint that comes from remote employees is that they simply do not know what is going on.
-This lack of knowledge can make them feel second class.
-For this context, regular recurring information needs to flow across the organizational spectrum from strategic updates to culture-building fun.
-Internal communications should have a jammed packed content calendar that consistently beats the drum with an eye on ensuring everyone is in-the-know.
+The biggest complaint that comes from remote employees is that they simply do not know what is going on in the broader organization.
+This lack of knowledge can make them feel second-class.
+In this context, regular recurring information needs to flow across the organizational spectrum from strategic updates to culture-building fun.
+Internal communication should have a jammed packed content calendar that consistently beats the drum with an eye on ensuring everyone is in-the-know.
 For more ideas on what should be included in your content calendar, see our Content Engagement Series of blog posts.

 Remote employees don’t have access to the actual water cooler.
 Creating a designated space on your intranet for digital coffee breaks is an effective and fun way to communicate with remote employees and catch up with coworkers.
 You can use this space to post fun and/or thought-provoking daily questions for remote (and in-office) employees to discuss.
 Think about the impact of riddles, productivity hacks, and self-improvement tips that these can have for remote employees who are looking to take a quick 15-minute break out of their day.
 There are countless ideas to think of creative ways to communicate and engage with your remote employees!
-For more information on digital coffee breaks, see our blog!
+Check out our blog for more ideas on digital coffee breaks.

 Remote employees are uberly sensitive to gossip because they don’t see the in-office context and can’t tap into the collective calm of an office.
 Plus our minds can get the most of us when we’re alone.
 Addressing fake news and communicating a more transparent culture is good for all employees, but especially helpful for remote employees.
 Get your executives involved and weigh in on issues that matter.

-If your internal communications plan currently has humans of new york style videos or write-ups, do some day in the life profiles of your remote employees.
+If your internal communications plan currently has humans of new york style videos or write-ups, do “a day in the life of” profiles of your remote employees.
 They’ll appreciate the love and these will open the eyes of other employees on what’s important to feel inclusive.